raspberrypilearning/people-in-space-indicator/en/step_4.md

 --- /task ---

+--- task ---
-**Test:** Run your code and you should see the number of people currently in space printed on the screen.
++ **Test:** Run your code and you should see the number of people currently in space printed on the screen.
+--- /task ---